Ferrite-FEM/Ferrite.jl/docs/src/topics/reference_shapes.md

 | `Face`   | 2-dimensional entities whose boundary is defined by 3 or more edges. |
 | `Volume` | 3-dimensional entity enclosed by faces. |

+Note that a `Node` in Ferrite is not the same as a `Vertex`.
+Vertices denote endpoints of edges, while nodes may also be be located in the middle of edges (e.g. for a `QuadraticLine` cell).

 To write dimensionally independent code, Ferrite also denotes entities by their [*codimension*](https://en.wikipedia.org/wiki/Codimension), defined relative the reference shape dimension.
 Specifically, Ferrite has the entities